free from slavery or servitude

 commiserating me kindly, and expressing hopes that I would be better in the morning.

-not diminished or moderated in intensity or severity; sometimes used as an intensifier
+not diminished or moderated in intensity or severity

 But I would not be silent, and denounced the authors of my imprisonment, whoever they might be, as

-a manner of speaking that is natural to native speakers of a language
+a manner of speaking natural to a language's native speakers

 The paddle, as it is termed in slave-beating

 parlance, or at least the one with which I first became acquainted, and of which I now speak, was a piece of hard-wood board, eighteen or twenty inches long, moulded to the shape of an old-fashioned pudding stick, or ordinary oar.

 the act of calling down a curse that invokes evil

 I prayed for mercy, but my prayer was only answered with